colombofish/obsidian/Express.md

     <input type="password" name="password" required>
     <input type="submit" value="Submit">
   </form>
-*We put above forms or thing which not going to be changed, and also exposed to the public in a separate folder 'public'* Now, if we wanna send a file as response to a client's request, we can use 'res.sendFile()' method, which requires an exact path or an absolute path. const app = express();
+*We put above form html file or thing which not going to be changed, and also exposed to the public in a separate folder ex: 'public'*
+Now, if we wanna send a file as response to a client's request, we can use 'res.sendFile()' method, which requires an exact path or an absolute path. const app = express();
 app.get("/", (req, res) => {